getditto/demoapp-chat/README.md

 ## Setup

+Create an app in the Ditto Cloud Portal - https://portal.ditto.live

 ### iOS

 1. Run the following command in the root directory:
 ```bash
 cp .env.template .env
 ```
-2. Open `.env` in a text editor or IDE such as VSCode and add the following environment variables, substituting your own values (`.env` will not show up in Xcode and is not to be mistaken for `Env.swift`)
+2. Open `.env` in a text editor or IDE such as VSCode and add the following environment variables, substituting your own values from the portal (`.env` will not show up in Xcode and is not to be mistaken for `Env.swift`)
 ```bash
 DITTO_APP_ID=22389e28-9590-4cbf-b683-b3ac5ab2269e
 DITTO_PLAYGROUND_TOKEN=62479eb9-9f23-46cf-907b-ab5309d46369